Flexible monthly business insurance

 1. Build a network and use it

 Running your own business is lonely.
 You will have highs.
 You will have lows.
 Plan for the lows by creating your support network early on, and don’t be afraid to use it.

 Everyone needs a group of people to support them and build them up, from family, to old friends, and ex-colleagues.
 Keep yours close so you have people to lean on when you need them.

 Train your brain

 Get a personal trainer for your mental health and take it seriously.
 Don’t underestimate the pressure you’re under and the importance of looking after yourself.

-Sanctus provides coaching for start-ups and you can check out their blog on mental health in start-ups here.
+Sanctus provides coaching for startups and you can check out their blog on mental health in startups.